 For example, a company’s operating expenses for the production of a table would be wood, machinery costs and labour costs.
 To determine what the operating expenses for your business are, look at what costs will be gone if you shut the production of your product for some time.

 Operating expenses can be found on the income statement and make a part of the operating income.
-With online bookkeeping, you can easily track and analyze your spendings.
+With online accounting, you can easily track and analyze your spendings.

 Operating expenses VS Overheads expenses